mixu/fffuuu/readme.md

 - `"permanent_disconnect"`: when the automatic reconnection stops retrying
 - `"data"`: when raw data is received
 - `"message"`: when a JSON message is received
+- `"error"`: TODO when any connection error occurs
+- `"close"`: TODO when a connection is closed (this occurs on each disconnect before reconnection kicks in)

 ## Client API